How To Unpublish WordPress Site: Step by Step Guide

 Before permanently deleting your website, consider the irreversible nature of this action.

-• Ensure you have a complete backup of your site’s data, including posts, pages, images, and the database.
+Make sure you have a full backup of your site’s data, including posts, pages, images, and database.

-• Think about any SEO impact, such as lost rankings and broken links.
+• Consider the SEO impact, such as lost rankings and broken links.

 • Inform any stakeholders or users associated with your website about this decision.